aicenter/ShoDi/AMOD_README.md

 After we have ensured that the JVM will be able to find the library by ensuring the `java.library.path` property will contain the path to it (using any of the given options), we are basically ready.
 Additionally, we should check that the `TravelTimeProvider` is bound to `TNRAFTravelTimeProvider` in the `MainModule`.
 If it is, we can run the `OnDemandVehiclesSimulation` and it should now be using Transit Node Routing With Arc Flags to compute the travel times.

+The simulation can be started by the following comand:

+- `mvn exec:exec '-Dexec.executable="java"' '-Dexec.args="-classpath %classpath cz.cvut.fel.aic.amodsim.OnDemandVehiclesSimulation path/to/local/config.cfg"' '-Dfile.encoding=UTF-8'`

+For larger graphs or some of the more demanding providers, the default maximum memory allocation pool for the JVM might not be enough.
+In such cases, you might need to add `-Xmx20g` to your `-Dexec.args` to allow the JVM to use more memory (substitute `20g` by your desired amount).